GMC Savana Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-The average insurance rates for a GMC Savana are $1,154 a year with full coverage.
-Comprehensive insurance costs around $206 a year, collision costs $330, and liability is estimated at $460.
-A liability-only policy costs approximately $510 a year, with high-risk insurance costing $2,492 or more.
-Teen drivers cost the most to insure at $4,524 a year or more.
+Average insurance rates for a GMC Savana are $1,154 a year for full coverage.
+Comprehensive costs approximately $206 each year, collision costs $330, and liability coverage is $460.
+A policy with just liability insurance costs around $510 a year, with coverage for high-risk drivers costing around $2,492.
+Teens receive the highest rates at $4,524 a year or more.

 Average premium for full coverage: $1,154

-Includes $500 comprehensive and collision deductibles, 30/60 liability limits, and includes additional medical/uninsured motorist coverage.
-Prices are averaged for all U.S. states and Savana trim levels.
+Rate estimates include $500 deductibles, 30/60 bodily injury liability limits, and includes medical/PIP and uninsured motorist coverage.
+Rates are averaged for all states and Savana models.

-For a driver around age 40, GMC Savana insurance rates go from as low as $510 for just the minimum liability insurance to a high of $2,492 for a driver required to buy high-risk insurance.
+Using a middle-aged driver as an example, prices range go from as low as $510 for liability-only coverage to a high rate of $2,492 for a driver who requires high-risk insurance.

 Use the form below to get customized rates for your location.